SeaDve/seadve.github.io/content/blog/8-gsoc-2023-week-9-10/index.md

 ![Waiting Page](waiting-page.png)

-We also landed the [statistics](https://gitlab.gnome.org/msandova/bustle/-/merge_requests/20) which shows frequencies of messages, durations of method calls, and sizes information of each message.
+We also landed [statistics window](https://gitlab.gnome.org/msandova/bustle/-/merge_requests/20) which shows frequencies of messages, durations of method calls, and sizes information of each message.

 ![Statistics Frequencies Page](statistics-frequencies-page.png)